-An extremely effective option has begun to emerge known as cognitive behavioral therapy.
-It replaces classic psychotherapy with a series of 12 to 20 sessions that are designed to break down distorted thinking patterns common in anxiety and depression, while teaching coping skills so patients can reclaim control of their lives.
-Patient trials have been as effective as drugs in treating panic disorder, obsessive compulsive disorder, social anxiety disorder and adult depression.
+An extremely effective option has begun to emerge, known as cognitive behavioral therapy.
+It replaces classic psychotherapy with a series of 12 to 20 sessions designed to break down distorted thinking patterns common in anxiety and depression while teaching coping skills so patients can reclaim control of their lives.
+Patient trials have been as effective as drugs in treating panic disorder, obsessive-compulsive disorder, social anxiety disorder and adult depression.
 Cognitive behavioral therapy also teaches coping skills so patients can prevent a relapse.

 Many cases may still need medication, but cognitive therapy can help some people kick the prescription drug habit.
 Make sure to find a therapist trained in the latest techniques.

 Next issue, I'll give you some insights into drugs for chronic pain, hypertension and heartburn.